Fees

 Common Miami pool permit questions

-What about a pool cage in Miami?
+What department do I apply through for a pool permit in Miami?

-More permits for Miami, FL
+§ A More permits for Miami